opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

-## Benchmarking Z Score performance
+## Benchmarking Z Score for Development Environment

-Benchmark experiments were conducted using an OpenSearch cluster consisting of a single r6g.8xlarge instance as the coordinator node, along with three r6g.8xlarge instances as data nodes.
+Benchmark experiments were conducted using an OpenSearch cluster consisting of a single r6g.8xlarge instance as the coordinator node, along with three r6g.8xlarge instances as data nodes with 1 shard.
 To assess Z Score’s performance comprehensively, we measured two key metrics across five distinct datasets.
 For information about the datasets used, see [Datasets](https://public.ukp.informatik.tu-darmstadt.de/thakur/BEIR/datasets/).

 ### Sample queries and passages